 Donna is a retired Christian educator who writes creative lesson plans for Sunday school, children's ministry, and home education.

-In this KJV version Sunday school lesson: fruit of the Spirit, kids learn how the Holy Spirit helps us choose to act like Jesus.
+In this King James Version (KJV) Sunday school lesson: "fruit of the Spirit," kids learn how the Holy Spirit helps us choose to act like Jesus.
 This lesson includes suggested definitions to help children understand the meaning of the fruits as well as two interactive ways to help them memorize the names of the fruits.

 Let them share their ideas about each of the fruits, and offer alternative definitions when necessary.
 Here are the nine fruits and some suggested age-appropriate definitions:

 - Love means liking people and being friends

 - Peace means being content rather than angry or frustrated